KfW: Development aid

 KfW Entwicklungsbank (KfW Development Bank) provides financing to governments, public enterprises and commercial banks engaged in microfinance and SME promotion in developing countries.
 It does so through loans close to market terms using its own resources ("promotional loans"), soft loans that blend KfW resources with support from the federal government's aid budget ("development loans"), as well as highly subsidized loans and grants, the latter two coming entirely from the federal aid budget.
 Different country groups are offered different financing conditions depending mainly on their per capita income.
-All these financing instruments are part of what is officially called development cooperation and is more commonly called "development aid".
+All these financing instruments are part of what is officially called development cooperation and is often also called "development aid".

 In German aid, the work of KfW Development Bank is called "financial cooperation" which is complemented by "technical cooperation" by GIZ and other public agencies.
 The main sectors of financial cooperation are water supply and sanitation, renewable energy and energy efficiency, as well as the development of the financial sector.
 KfW Development Bank also works, among other sectors, in health, education, agriculture, forestry, solid waste management.
 It provided €7.4 billion in loans and grants in 2014.